 In November 2019, unexpected heavy rains led to crops being destroyed and livestock dying.
 This brought a heavy loss of agriculture and livestock to the Thar region that had only recently recovered from a 6 year drought.
 To make matters worse, swarms of desert locusts have plagued the farms this year, eating crops and wasting months of hard work, leaving the farmers struggling to pay back the loans they used to plant their crops.
 The Thar community once again face a difficult time of famine and poverty, where more than 50% of the population have a sparse supply of food to feed their families.

-Malnutrition has already taken the lives of hundreds of children and adults and with limited access to nutrition and healthcare, the crisis will continue to deepen.
+Malnutrition has already taken the lives of hundreds of children and adults and with limited access to food and healthcare, the crisis will continue to intensify.